-- Undergraduate students at The University of Rhode Island may declare a “minor” in thanatology (study of loss, death, and grief).
+- Undergraduate nursing students at The University of Rhode Island may declare a “minor” in thanatology (study of loss, death, and grief).

 - With a focus on traumatic grief, Dr. Joanne Cacciatore offers Compassionate Bereavement Care® Certification, sponsored by her Center for Loss and Trauma in partnership with the MISS Foundation and the Elisabeth Kubler-Ross Family Trust.